Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Results

 \subsection{SnS reveals layer-specific invariant manifolds}

-Next, we compared the kinds of invariant images that SnS discovered by stretching the representations of the MEIs of the $77$ readout units at different stages of processing along a \emph{robust} ResNet-50 - i.e., in the pixel space (as already done in Fig.~\ref{fig:fig2}), as well as in an intermediate (layer 3, conv 1) and a deep (layer 4, conv 7) convolutional layer.
-Qualitatively, this yielded radically different sorts of invariances (Fig.\ref{fig:fig3}a).
-Stretching in the pixel-space produced luminance and contrast changes; stretching mid-level representations affected texture and color; stretching high-level representations produced abstract variations like viewpoint changes or multiple object instances.
-The same qualitative differences were observed when SnS was used to produce invariant images for $77$ readout units of a \emph{standard} ResNet-50 (Fig.\ref{fig:fig3}b), although, in this case, the images appeared to be less interpretable than those obtained for the robust counterpart.
-Also, the images lacked the high-frequency patterns that are typically found in the MEIs of the units of standard networks \cite{engstrom2019adversarialrobustnesspriorlearned}, suggesting that the SnS generator strongly regularizes the image search towards natural statistics.
+Next, we compared the kinds of invariant images that SnS discovered by stretching the MEI representations of the $77$ readout units at different processing stages along a $L_2$-\emph{robust} ResNet50 - i.e. in the pixel space (as done in Fig.~\ref{fig:fig2}), as well as in an intermediate (\texttt{Layer3\_conv1}) and a deep (\texttt{Layer4\_conv7}) convolutional layer.
+Qualitatively, this yielded different sorts of invariances (Fig.~\ref{fig:fig3}a).
+Stretching in the pixel-space produced mainly luminance and contrast changes; stretching mid-level representations mainly affected texture and color; stretching high-level representations tended to produce abstract variations like viewpoint changes or multiple object instances.
+The same qualitative differences were observed when SnS was used to produce invariant images for $77$ readout units of \emph{standard} ResNet50 (Fig.~\ref{fig:fig3}b), although, in this case, the images appeared to be less interpretable than those obtained for the robust counterpart.
+Also, the images lacked the high-frequency patterns that are typically found in the MEIs of standard networks units \citep{engstrom2019adversarialrobustnesspriorlearned}, suggesting that the SnS generator strongly regularizes the image search towards natural statistics.

-To quantify these observations, we applied PCA to the invariant images yielded by SnS.
-We then used the first $k$ principal components as feature vectors to train an SVC to classify the invariant images according to the layer where the SnS stretching was applied.
-As shown in Fig.\ref{fig:fig3}c, a few components were enough to yield above chance performance (i.e., \> $>33.3\%$ correct), and a few tens of components guaranteed a discrimination accuracy virtually perfect for the standard network (red) and above $80 \%$ correct for the robust one (green).
+The qualitative descriptions above are just approximate semantic labels to concisely describe image transformations that are, in fact, too rich and complex to be readily captured by a textual description (e.g., stretching in pixel space also produced size changes).
+To quantify these observations more objectively, we applied PCA to the invariant images yielded by SnS.
+We then used the first $k$ principal components as feature vectors to train a Support Vector Classifier (SVC) to classify the invariant images according to the layer where the SnS stretching was applied (for details see Supplementary Material, Section~\ref{sec:separability_exp}).
+As shown in Fig.~\ref{fig:fig3}c, a few components were enough to yield above chance performance (i.e., \> $>33.3\%$ correct), and a few tens of components enabled near-perfect discrimination for the standard network (red) and above $80 \%$ correct for the robust network (green).